 No outside food is allowed in ZavaZone Trampoline Park (other than cakes or cupcakes for birthday parties).
 There is a small snack bar inside with snacks like chips and granola bars, as well as drinks such as bottled water and Gatorade.
 There are also vending machines with ice cream bars in the back.
 If your kids work up a real appetite during their play time—and trust me, they will—ZavaZone Rockville is about a 10-minute drive from Rockville Town Square and its various restaurants, and ZavaZone Sterling is near plenty of food options as well.

 I feel that ZavaZone does a great job of keeping kids safe.
 When my kids played dodgeball, a staff member was on the court at all times to help enforce rules and ensure no one got too rough.
 There were also multiple staffers in the large inflatable structure and monitoring the high ropes and ninja obstacle courses.

 Is ZavaZone Trampoline Park Worth a Visit?

 My answer is a resounding yes!
 I loved that ZavaZone didn't have an arcade like many other trampoline parks and indoor sports centers do, meaning my kids spent the entire time getting exercise and burning off energy.
 Plus, I didn't have to listen to them beg me for more money to play video games.
-The Potomac Mills location did feel a bit small, so I'd be interested in trying the Sterling or Rockville location next to see if there's more space.

 Tackle rings, tightropes, floating balance beams, and other obstacles on the ninja warrior course.